migai/NEU_AI_2018/README.md

 3.	#### Install Python Packages for the AI Course *Download **python_packages.txt** from here: [https://github.com/migai/neu_AI_2018]

-  *Open a terminal on Mac/Linux, or using the special “Anaconda Prompt” command shell in the Windows Start Menu, run the following commands:
+  *Open a terminal on Mac/Linux, or use the special “Anaconda Prompt” command shell in the Windows Start Menu.
+  Run the following commands:
   ```bash
   conda config --append channels conda-forge
   conda config --append channels menpo